DataDog/documentation/content/en/service_management/workflows/actions/flow_control.md

   text: "Learn about integrations"
 ---

-Logic actions allow you to control the execution path between steps in your workflow.
-For example, you can implement a logic action within your workflow to branch on a decision, or perform an action iteratively.
+Workflow [Logic actions][2] allow you to control the execution path of your workflow.
+For example, you can branch from a condition, perform an action iteratively, include a sleep interval, and much more.

 ## Branch workflow from condition

 You can branch the execution path of your workflow based on the evaluation of one or more statements that you define.
 In the screenshot below, a **Branch workflow from condition** action determines the next step in the workflow based on whether the status code of a previous HTTP request action returns `200`.

-{{< img src="service_management/workflows/branch-workflow-configuration2.png" alt="The workflow canvas with a branch workflow from condition action selected and the configuration tab open.
+{{< img src="service_management/workflows/branch-workflow-configuration3.png" alt="The workflow canvas with a branch workflow from condition action selected and the configuration tab open.
 The Statements section is highlighted with two statements specifying that the status of a previous request must be 200." >}}

 ## Sleep